-Each year, Pacific Symphony explores a different facet of American music through the ACF.
-Since 2000, the festival has featured composers from Aaron Copland to Ana Lara to Michael Daugherty to Duke Ellington and artists from Yo-Yo Ma to Stephen Scott's Bowed Piano Ensemble.
+From 2000 through 2017, Pacific Symphony has explored a different facet of American music through the American Composers Festival (ACF).
+The festival has featured composers from Aaron Copland to Ana Lara to Michael Daugherty to Duke Ellington and artists from Yo-Yo Ma to Stephen Scott's Bowed Piano Ensemble.
 By examining this diverse musical heritage, the Symphony points a microscope at who we are as a culture, where we've been, and where we are going—some of the most important questions that music can raise.

 In 2017, Pacific Symphony's American Composers Festival paid tribute to our nation’s historic immigrant experience in the Grammy-nominated work by Peter Boyer, “Ellis Island: The Dream of America.”
 This ambitious blending of narration, projected images and orchestral writing highlighted individual immigrants who came to America’s shores between 1910 and 1940.
 The performance was taped for future broadcast on PBS' "Great Performances."
 The Symphony also paid tribute to two of today’s top contemporary California composers, John Adams and Frank Ticheli.
 In celebration of Adams’ 70th birthday, the orchestra performed the composer's “The Dharma at Big Sur,” featuring preeminent electric violinist, Tracy Silverman.
 The program opened with Ticheli’s jazz-infused “Blue Shades.”